vale1410/bule/readme.md

-Bule: A simple CNF Generator
+Bule 1.0: A simple CNF Generator (depricated)
 =====================================

 Bule is a framework that helps to create good CNF (conjunctive normal form) encodings.